ArellanoBrunoc/FleetingViews/docs/animations.md

 ## V0.1.1

-This version of LfeetingViews now enables view transitions with customizable position and duration for every 'view_go' and "go_back" call.
+This version of FleetingViews now enables view transitions with customizable position and duration for every 'view_go' and "go_back" call.

 For example, let's initialize some views in our project: